samallenonline/CS3300-003-Kigo/README.md

 - A Spotify Developer Account with a client ID and client secret

+### Note to TA/grader
+- Our Spotify Web app is currently in the development stage, meaning that only users that are added to the authorized users list can access the app.
+For an easier local setup, the Kigo Team can add you to this list so that you do not have to create a Spotify Developer Account and are able to utilize the .env file provided.
+If you have not been added to this list, please contact pulsar3k@gmail.com.
+- Once you have been added to the list, please ignore all instructions relating to setting up a Spotify Developer Account and .env file.

 ### Installation
 1. Clone only the "kigo-source" branch of this repository (using bash or GitHub Desktop):